ExpoVision/expotoken/README.md

 EXPO is a token issued by the IT company Expovision, whose owners have a right to vote when deciding on the company's issues.
+EXPO was released on the basis of the Binance Smart Chain according to the BEP20 standart.